iotivity/iotivity-upnp-bridge/README.md

 finds the UPnP light using IoTivity and observes any changes in the current lights attributes and reports the change.
 The `SimpleClient` will find the light and will toggle the light state.

+## Android UPnP Client App
+The Android UPnP client app is built along with all of the other IoTivity Android examples.
+These instructions assume that the system has already been set up for Android development.
+Follow IoTivity instructions for [Android development](https://www.iotivity.org/)

+    $ cd <iotivity>

+Copy the Android UPnP client app into the IoTivity Android example code.

+    $ cp -rv <iotivity-upnp-bridge>/android/examples/upnpclient/ android/examples

+Edit the settings.gradle file to include the upnpclient.

+    $ sed -i "s/$/, ':upnpclient'/" android/examples/settings.gradle

+Build for Android.

+    $ scons TARGET_OS=android TARGET_ARCH=<armeabi|x86|x86_64> TARGET_TRANSPORT=IP

+Follow IoTivity instructions for installing Andriod example apps.